 Many believe that some infants are somehow born susceptible to SIDS.
 The question is posed that the trauma of circumcision, as remembered in the infant brain, could be a factor that could “tip the scale” for an infant who is already vulnerable to SIDS.
 If this is true, perhaps leaving that infant intact could mean the difference between life and death.

-One anti‑circumcision activist has speculated the following on the subject:
+One opponent of infant circumcision has speculated the following on the subject:

 Most parents try to do everything that they believe will be beneficial to their infants and children.
-And they constantly experience guilt, frustration and exasperation as new idea after new idea comes along telling them to do things yet another way.
+As parents we constantly experience guilt, frustration and exasperation as new idea after new idea comes along telling us to do things yet another way.
 As I write this I can envision other parents in kindred spirit crying “Just when I thought I was doing everything right, somebody comes along telling us that we’ve done something terribly wrong!!”

 In 1972 when I was expecting my first child I was full of ideals and philosophies of how I would do everything right when raising my children.
 Today I have six children.
-(As of this re-editing in 2000, the oldest four are now adults.)
+(Now they are all adults.)
 I recall days when I felt that I was doing my best if I could get everybody into shoes that matched!
 I have seen many of my ideals “go down the drain,” yet in total perspective, raising children has been a positive experience.

 How important is a child’s circumcised or intact penis in perspective of all that will be important in his life?
 I frequently have found myself caught up in a dilemma of perspective as I have worked on this manuscript, concentrating on traumas inflicted on infants, while meanwhile one or more of my children is crying or needing my immediate attention.
 What began in part out of personal need to resolve my own remorse over the trauma that my babies suffered has, over the years, grown into an expression of my need for intellectual fulfillment.